-Mining for silver & gold can be incredibly destructive to the environment & miners of precious metals & gemstones are not always treated fairly.
+Mining for silver, gold and gemstones can be incredibly destructive to the environment, and detrimental to the miners who are rarely treated fairly.
 I love what I do, but I don’t want it to be at the expense of others.

-Here’s what I do to try and reduce my impact on the environment ~
+Here’s what I do to try and reduce my impact –

 - I only use either 100% recycled or Fairtrade gold and silver.
 The only exceptions are some chains and findings which are not available in recycled metals and so pendants and earrings may have a small element of newly mined metal.